rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 error RMRKNotApprovedForAssetsOrOwner()
 ```

-Attempting to manage a asset without owning it or having been granted permission by the owner to do so
+Attempting to manage an asset without owning it or having been granted permission by the owner to do so